weili-code/DeepLearning_pytorch/README.md

 	- generate images (MNIST)
 	- generate covariates (LDW data)

-Note: the code and examples in the repository are for pedagogical purpose and thus have not been enhanced for efficiency and performance.
+Note: the code and examples in the repository are for pedagogical purposes and thus have not been enhanced for efficiency and performance.